The Instructors' Promise to Parents

 Alecia Rolling, M.A.

 Mrs. Rolling co-founded Oxrose Academy in 2011.
 She is an instructor in Latin, French, and German; as well as chief author and director of the Oxrose Press.
 She received her B.A. in Foreign Languages from the University of Southern Mississippi in French, Latin, and German and a Masters Degree in Classics with an emphasis in Latin from the University of Nebraska.
 She is the main consultant for the Schola Rosa program.
+She is teaching Art courses for Oxrose at present.

 Mr. Zach Krueger, M.A.